superfaceai/one-sdk-js/README.md

  }
 ```

-To find available use cases, visit the [Superface Catalog](https://superface.ai/catalog).
+To find available use cases, visit the [Catalog](https://superface.ai/catalog).
 If you are missing a use case, [let us know](#support)!
 You can also always [add your own use-case or API provider](https://superface.ai/docs/guides/how-to-create).

 ## Security